guilbaults/slurm-job-exporter/README.md

 # Slurm-job-exporter
-Prometheus exporter for the stats in the cgroup accounting with slurm.
+Prometheus exporter for the stats in the cgroup accounting with Slurm.
 This will also collect stats of a job using NVIDIA GPUs.

 ## Requirements
 Slurm need to be configured with `JobAcctGatherType=jobacct_gather/cgroup`.
 Stats are collected from the cgroups created by Slurm for each job.

 Python 3 with the following modules:

 * `prometheus_client`
 * `nvidia-ml-py` (optional)

 If DCGM is installed and running, it will be used instead of NVML.
 DCGM have more GPU stats compared to NVML.
+MIG devices are supported

+`cgexec` is required to run `nvidia-smi -L` in each cgroup to detect which GPU is allocated to a Slurm job.

 ## Usage
 ```